 If you need free products for your baby or child, items such as infant clothing, baby food, diapers, cribs, equipment, and baby formula, Birthcare of Medina County (phone 330-722-1190) offers qualified families these items.
 The goal of the group is to help meet the needs of families with children.

-Both of the locations provide social services including lodging, rent help, free meals and access to food pantries, rent and mortgage assistance, prescriptions, financial assistance, back-to-school clothing and grants for utility and heating bills.
 In addition, the Salvation Army can refer people to other local programs, as as well as how to get aid from the state government of Ohio as well as the federal government.
+The Brunswick unit can be contacted at 330-273-9176, or call the Medina branch at 330-722-6488.
+More on Salvation Army assistance programs Medina County.

 Medina County Job and Family Services offers grants in small dollar amounts.
 The financial aid can pay for a number of expenses, ranging from car repairs for work to housing costs, such as rent or heating bills.
 The government agency may sometimes issue loans for these expenses, such as a security deposit, and also focuses on job placement, budgeting and similar services.
 They can also help residents apply for SNAP food stamps or refer clients to disability programs.
 The main office is on Northland Drive, and dial (330) 722-9300.

 Lodi Good Samaritans operates a thrift store.
 There may be gently used furniture, clothing, and even Christmas toys for sale.
 The money raised goes to fund their financial aid programs, such as the one for assisting with utility bills.
 The address is 104 Medina St in Lodi Village, OH 44254, or dial (330) 948-1834.